danswer-ai/danswer-docs/README.md

 More info on Mintlify found [here](https://mintlify.com/).

+To make changes, check out `mint.json`, it should be fairly straightforward hopefully!

 ### Set up Mintlify
 Install the [Mintlify CLI](https://www.npmjs.com/package/mintlify) to preview the documentation changes locally.